Types of Trading Strategies: Unraveling the Secrets of Strategic Trading

 Conversely, in a downtrend, when the price starts to fall, a sell signal could be triggered if the price breaches a descending trendline.
 Trendline trading helps traders visually interpret trend strength and potential reversal points.

 In another scenario, which is a sideways trend, (also known as a horizontal or ranging market) the price of an asset moves within a relatively narrow range without making significant upward or downward progress.
 Traders often observe price oscillating between a defined level of support (where buying interest increases) and resistance (where selling interest increases).
 During a sideways trend, there may be frequent but relatively short-lived price fluctuations within this range, presenting challenges for trend-following strategies.
 Traders may employ range-bound or mean-reversion strategies to capitalise on price movements within the established range.
+(You can learn all about in this course on price action trading strategies.)

 You can see these trends in the image below.